jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 ![](0330211418a_resized.jpg) Mystic River near Alewife Brook.
 # OpenFoam-Open-Channel-Flow-Tutorial
-This tutorial describes simulating open channel flow in OpenFoam with environmental application.
+This tutorial describes simulating open channel flow in OpenFoam open source CFD package with environmental application.
+It is important to keep in mind that CFD is one tool to study, design, or optimize environmental engineering applications.
+There is also physical models and in situ measurement.

+Advantages of CFD
+   * cheap compared to physical models
+   * sensitivity analysis is easy to perform

+Disadvantages of CFD
+   * uncertainties related to discretization, mesh, physical model
+   * user error of software packages

 ## Open channel flow
 Open channel flow is a distinct category of fluid flow (Young et al., Granger)